Yamaha GC82S Review & Prices

 When it comes to fingerboard radius, personal preference will dictate which one is better for you.
 However, most people seem to agree that a more curved (lower) radius will make it easier to play chords while a less curved (higher) radius is better for soloing and bending.

-The Yamaha GC82S has a Flat fingerboard radius.
-Here's an image comparing this guitar's fretboard radius to other popular choices:
+Here's an image comparing this fretboard radius to other popular choices:

 Yamaha GC82S Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Yamaha GC82S's fretboard radius compared to other guitars
+Yamaha GC82S's fretboard radius compared to others

 This is common mostly in classical guitars since the strings are soft and have lower tension, so there's no need for a radius.
 Also, it's perfect for fingerstyle and more technical play.